MarginOpenSource/community-strategies/margin_community_strategies/cycle_grid_martingale_strategy/readme.md

 To avoid the execution of the first order "by market," its price set with a slight offset, which is determined by the parameter PRICE_SHIFT.

+#### Shift grid orders
+It happens that when place a grid, the price goes in the opposite direction.
+There is no point in waiting in this case, we need to move the grid after the price.
+For this there are SHIFT_GRID_DELAY.
+Configure them or leave the default values.

 #### Adaptive overlap price for grid
 The range of prices that overlaps the grid of orders affects profitability directly and must correspond to market conditions.
-If it is too wide, the cycle time will be too long, and most of the deposit will not be involved in turnover.
+If it is too wide combined with small number of orders, the cycle time will be too long, and most of the deposit will not be involved in turnover.
 With a small overlap, the entire order grid will be executed in a short time, and the algorithm will be reversed, while the profit on the cycle not fixed.

 The overlap range can be fixed.
 Then it is defined by OVER_PRICE = xx and ADAPTIVE_TRADE_CONDITION = False.

 For automatic market adjustment, ADAPTIVE_TRADE_CONDITION = True.
 In this case, the instant value of the Bollinger Band on 20 * 1 hour candles used to calculate the overlap range.
-The maximum and minimum values are limited by the parameters OVER_PRICE and MIN_DIFF * ORDER_Q, respectively.
+The minimum values are limited by the exchange limit for minimal price change per one step combined with number of orders.

 For fine-tuning separately for Buy and Sell cycles there are KB and KT parameters.
 By default, value 2.0 is used to calculate Bollinger curves.

 The over price value updated before the start of the new cycle.

+#### Quantity of grid orders
+Two parameters determine the number of orders, ORDER_Q and OVER_PRICE.
+For start cycle and parameter ADAPTIVE_TRADE_CONDITION = False, these are absolute and fixed values.

+For Reverse cycle or parameter ADAPTIVE_TRADE_CONDITION = True they specify the density of grid orders.
+At the same time, the larger the range of overlap, the more orders there will be.
+When calculating, the exchange's restrictions on the minimum order size and price step taken into account and thus limit the maximum number of orders.

+For Reverse cycle, this is especially important, since with large price fluctuations we will have to sweep a very large range, 30-50% or more.
+In which case an adaptive number of orders will allow to do this as efficiently as possible.

 #### Fractional creation of grid
 For successful trading, the speed of the bot response to price fluctuations is important.